Percy Chapman: Tour of Australia 1928–29

 According to Douglas Jardine's biographer, Christopher Douglas, "[Chapman] hardly put a foot wrong during the tour and, even though he gave Australia their biggest hiding to date, he was and probably remains ... one of the most popular English captains to tour Australia."
 From the opening games, England followed a strategy of accumulating large totals.
 For the first Test, to strengthen the team's batting, Chapman and the tour selection committee chose only three specialist bowlers; as the Tests were "timeless"—played to a finish with no time limit—he believed batting to be the key to victory.
 England batted first and scored 521; Chapman scored 50, but critics believed he should have batted more cautiously.
-When Australia began their innings, he held a catch from Bill Woodfull in the gully which several observers rated as among the best they had seen.
-Sydney Southerton, writing of the English fielding, said: "The high note was struck by Chapman himself at Brisbane when, with a catch that will be historic, he dismissed Woodfull ...
+When Australia began their innings, he held a catch from Bill Woodfull in the gully which several observers rated as among the best they had seen.Lemmon, p.
+81. Sydney Southerton, writing of the English fielding, said: "The high note was struck by Chapman himself at Brisbane when, with a catch that will be historic, he dismissed Woodfull ...
 It is my opinion that catch had a pronounced effect on the course of events in the three subsequent Tests ...
 [Chapman's fielding] exercised a most restraining influence on the Australian batsmen."
 Australia were bowled out for 122; Chapman did not ask Australia to follow-on but batted again, to the crowd's displeasure, and his batsmen relentlessly built up the England lead.
 When Chapman became the first captain to declare an innings closed in a timeless Test match, Australia needed 742 to win.
 On a rain-affected pitch, Australia were bowled out for 66; England's win by 675 runs remains in 2016 the largest margin of victory by runs in Tests.